Ching chong: Modern incidents

 On January 19, 2011, conservative political commentator Rush Limbaugh mocked Chinese president Hu Jintao during his visit to the White House on his radio show.
 "Hu Jintao—He was speaking and they weren't translating.
 They normally translate every couple of words.
 Hu Jintao was just going ching chong, ching chong cha," said Limbaugh, who imitated Hu's speech for 17 seconds.
 Representative Judy Chu of California said that Limbaugh's words were the same ones that Chinese Americans have heard in the past 150 years as they faced racial discrimination while "they were called racial slurs, were spat upon in the streets, derided in the halls of Congress and even brutally murdered".
 New York Assemblywoman Grace Meng said it was Limbaugh's prerogative to attack Hu, "but at the same time he offended 13% of New York City's population".
 California State Senator Leland Yee also criticized Limbaugh for his remarks: "His classless act is an insult to over 3,000 years of cultural history, and is a slap in the face to the millions of Chinese Americans who have struggled in this country and to a people who constitute one-quarter of the world's population."
 Yee demanded an apology from Limbaugh for what he and others view as racist and derogatory remarks.
-He also organized with civil rights groups—including Chinese for Affirmative Action, Japanese American Citizens League and the California National Organization for Women—to boycott companies like ProFlowers, Sleep Train and Domino's Pizza that advertise on Limbaugh's talk show.
-Yee has received threatening messages and also received a fax from an unknown sender which made racist comments and called him a Marxist.
+He also organized with civil rights groups—including Chinese for Affirmative Action, Japanese American Citizens League and the California National Organization for Women—to boycott companies like ProFlowers, Sleep Train and Domino's Pizza that advertised on Limbaugh's talk show.
+Yee received threatening messages and also received a fax from an unknown sender which made racist comments and called him a Marxist.
 "Rush Limbaugh will kick your Chink ass and expose you for the fool you are," part of the memo said.